-The options here are in order from best to worst exchange rates and expenses.
+The options here for getting the best exchange rate in New York City are in order from best to worst exchange rates and expenses.

-- This exchange is done at the interbank rate, which is the exchange rate that banks charge one another.
-Likely fees: local ATM fee, your bank's charge for withdrawing money an ATM, and possibly a foreign currency fee from your bank
+This exchange is done at the interbank rate, which is the exchange rate that banks charge one another.
+Likely fees include a local ATM fee, your bank's charge for withdrawing money an ATM, and possibly a foreign currency fee from your bank.

-- This exchange is done at the interbank rate, which is the exchange rate that banks charge one another.
-Likely fees: local ATM fee, your bank's charge for withdrawing money an ATM, cash advance charges on credit card, and possibly a foreign currency fee from your bank
+This exchange is done at the interbank rate, which is the exchange rate that banks charge one another.
+Likely fees include a local ATM fee, your bank's charge for withdrawing money an ATM, cash advance charges on credit card, and possibly a foreign currency fee from your bank.

 - ATMs (Automatic Teller Machines) offer easy access and the best exchange rates for U.S. currency from your foreign bank account or credit card account.